West Nile Virus (WNV) in Somerville

 Updates & Alerts

-WNV is usually transmitted to humans through the bite of an infected mosquito.
-While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.
-Most people infected with WNV will have no symptoms.
-When present, WNV symptoms tend to include fever and flu-like illness.
-In rare cases, more severe illness can occur.
+WNV and EEE are usually transmitted to humans through the bite of an infected mosquito.
+While WNV and EEE can infect people of all ages, people over the age of 50 are at higher risk for severe WNV, and people under the age of 15 are particularly vulnerable to EEE.
+WNV symptoms and EEE symptoms tend to include fever and flu-like illness.

 Avoid Mosquito Bites